Tatra 603: Marathon de la Route 1965

 Three crews with Tatra 2-603GTs took part in the race.
 The competition began in Spa, however the main part was at Nürburgring.
 After 82 hours (most of it in heavy rain) Tatras took second and third position in its class, being third and fourth overall.
-The third car didn't see the end due to malfunction.
+The third car did not see the end due to malfunction.
 Tatra team was the only one in the GT category which using serial production tires in the race.

 Marathon de la Route 1966

 Again three crews took part in the competition, however this time they entered the B5 category, allowing them to modify the cars.
 Tatra gained 1-2-3 victory in its class (3-4-5 overall) and also gained first position for the team as a whole.
-After one of the cars hit a deer its headlights were damaged, which led into penalization.
-Later the same crew had problems with fuelling and with a tire, which (together with penalization) dropped them to 22nd position.
+After one of the cars hit a deer its headlights were damaged, which led to penalization.
+Later the same crew had problems with fueling and with a tire, which (together with penalization) dropped them to 22nd position.
 By the end this very crew took 5th overall.

 Marathon de la Route 1967

-Three crews with the modernized 1968 model took part in the marathon.
-Due to very bad weather during the last two nights only 13 of 43 cars made in to the finish line: two of them were 603s taking 3rd and 4th position in class (4th and 5th overall).
-One of the Czech drivers subsequently commented on the race: "I feel lucky to be still alive.
+Three crews took part in the Marathon de la Route with pre-series examples of the modernized 1968 model.
+Due to very bad weather during the last two nights only 13 of 43 cars made it to the finish line; two of them were 603s, taking 3rd and 4th position in class (4th and 5th overall).
+One of the Czech drivers subsequently commented on the race: "I feel lucky to be still alive."